-4. To authorize the directors to fix the Auditors' remuneration.
-For Against Abstain 5.
-To re-appoint the Auditors, PricewaterhouseCoopers, who have indicated their willingness to continue in office in accordance with Section 719 (2) of the Companies Act, 2015 and subject to approval by Central Bank of Kenya.
-O For Against Abstain Dated this day of Signature: Uplace energifically indicated the prayry will yet another wich Unless specifically indicated, the proxy will vote as they wish.
+4. To authorise the dir O For rectors to fix the Auditors s' remuneration.
+O Against O Abstain To re-appoint the Auditors, PricewaterhouseCoopers, who have indicated their willingness to continue in office in accordance with Section 719 (2) of the Companies Act, 2015 and subject to approval by Central Bank of Kenya. ○ For ⊖ Against 🔘 Abstain 6.
+Amendments to the Company's Articles of Association To consider THAT the existing Articles of Association of the Credit Bank Plc be amended by incorporating the changes highlighted in the annexure attached to this resolution, with effect from the date of the conclusion of the Annual General Meeting.
+O For O Against O Abstain Dated this da y of Signa iture: Unless specifically indicated, the proxy will vote as they wish.